GHSVS-de/pkg_lib_structuredataghsvs/README.md

 ```
 # Be aware
 - The package has a size of 6 to 7 MB depending on the size of [spatie/schema-org].
+- - The unzipped files have a size of 30 to 40 MB.
 - This is a Joomla `package` extension instead of just a simple `library` extension.
 This is simply because so far Joomla does not support the `<scriptfile>` tag for library installations.
 - So after installation you will find two extensions named "Structuredataghsvs" in the extension manager.
 - Stupid, but no further problem.
+Uninstalling the package will remove both extensions.

 # Changelog
 - https://updates.ghsvs.de/changelog.php?file=lib_structuredataghsvs